Diamond Dealer — Mobridge, SD Since 1941

 • The diamond ring, loose diamond, or jewelry piece

-• Any GIA grading report or other lab certificate
+• Any GIA, IGI or other lab grading report

 • Any appraisal, receipt, or purchase documentation